-Vegan Spicy Cashew Dressing made with simple pantry ingredients is the most delicious sauce you’ll make.
-This oil free and vinegar free salad dressing is savory, spicy, light and zingy!
+Vegan Spicy Cashew Dressing made with simple pantry ingredients is the most delicious salad dressing you’ll make.
+This oil free salad dressing is savory, spicy, light and zingy!

 Adding clean, homemade sauces and dressings is a foolproof (and CHEAP!) way to start with clean eating.
 My mom is known for making my Lemon Chive Dressing at least once each week, but I’m more of a homemade Vegan Buffalo Sauce kind of gal!